 The frame is really strong and light.
 I tested it both in bending as well as in torsion, and there is almost no displacement.
 There’s still a lot of work left, namely fitting of components, and (most importantly) cutting out the necessary openings for both components as well as cable harness to pass through.
 It is expected that after the openings are cutout the frame will lose a bit in rigidity, but still I expect that it will be quite strong.

 As a conslusion, the tubular “unibody” fuselage has been a success.
 The tubular construction indeed minimizes torsion, while minimally impacting weight.
-Stay tuned for the next post on how the frame is finalized, the hardware installed, and, of course, the maiden flight!
+Stay tuned for the next post on how the frame is finalized and the hardware installed.

 - For more details on the preparation and lay-up of the CF, see my previous post